SPECCHIODB/specchio.ch/src/faq/README.md

 ## Why is my connection to the online database failing?

-The SPECCHIO online database is accessible on db.specchio.ch via port 4406.
+The SPECCHIO online database is accessible on sc22.geo.uzh.ch via port 443.
 If your firewall of your computer or institute blocks outgoing traffic to this server and port, then a connection will fail.
 Test the connection to the db.specchio.ch by using ping on the command line or terminal: